clburlison/clburlison.com/about/my-list.md

 ##Current focus:

 1. Learn Java
-1. 7-minute workout for 7 months
+1. 7-minute workout daily for 7 months
 1. Write for 10-minutes daily for a year
 1. Drink 48 + oz of water daily
 1. Cold showers for a month